It’s been shared many times: the New Yorker cartoon that says, “My desire to be informed is currently at odds with my desire to stay sane.”

 More tips for a balanced news diet:

 - Prioritize local news.
 The watchdog role of journalism is critical at the local level where decisions have the most direct impact on our lives.
-This is particularly important for big stories: it’s the local journalists who have the best local contacts as well as historical insight that is critical to understanding complex issues such as civil unrest.
+This is particularly important for big stories: it will be the local journalists who have the best contacts and historical insight so critical to understanding complex issues such as civil unrest and environmental impacts.